-Here are some tips for incorporating them into your everyday breakfast menu:
+Tips for incorporating vegetables into your everyday breakfast:

 - Having eggs? add avocado and spinach for a sandwich or make it a spinach and red pepper omelet.